bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/museum.md

 ### Main Area

-The following items are in the museum, from the back left corner of the room:
+The following items are labelled in the museum, from the back-left corner of the room:

 - **Child's Drawings**: several drawings from Skys' diary.
 - **Vintage Flyer**: a [Skys & the Starjammers poster](skystarjammers)